Joseph Gordon II: Professional associations and awards

 Gordon was involved in multiple professional organizations during (and after) his time at IBM, including the American Chemical Society, the National Research Council, the Electrochemical Society, the American Association for the Advancement of Science, the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE), and the Society for Analytical Chemistry.
 Gordon was also elected a fellow of the American Physical Society in 2000.

 During his career, Gordon was profiled in trade publications such as U.S. Black Engineer, Professional, and Black Enterprise.
 Gordon also won multiple awards during his career.
 In 1993, NOBCChE named him the winner of the Percy L. Julian Award; the award honors Black scientists and engineers who make significant contributions to their fields.
 In addition, U.S. Black Engineer awarded Gordon with their "Outstanding Technical Contribution" award in 1990.

 Gordon chaired or organized multiple conferences and symposiums during his career, including chairing the Gordon Research Conference on Electrochemistry in 1987 and co-organizing symposiums for the Electrochemical Society.

 Personal life

-Gordon married his wife, Ruth, in 1972; they met in Winston-Salem but reconnected during his time at Cal Tech.
+Gordon married his wife, Ruth, in 1972; they met in Winston-Salem but reconnected during his time at Caltech.
 They had one son, Perry.

 Gordon died on September 13, 2013, in Morgan Hill, California.
 He was 67.